chmouel/blog/content/posts/emacs-isearch/index.md

 finishes.

-There is multiple keys you can press to do more after that search, for example if you press C-s again without any input it will search for the next occurrence of the string you already searched you can read about all the basics in the
+There is multiple keys you can press to do more after that search, for example if you press `C-s` again without any input it will search for the next occurrences of the string you already searched you can read about all the basics in the
 manual: